root-project/jsroot/docs/JSROOT.md

    - use [npm](https://npmjs.com/package/jsroot) package manager and invoke `npm install jsroot`
    - clone master branch from [repository](https://github.com/root-project/jsroot/)

-In case if Apache server will be used, one need to add following entry to `.htaccess` file:
+When Apache server will be used one need to add following entry to `.htaccess` file:
 ```
 <FilesMatch "\.mjs">
   ForceType text/javascript